Best Ever Vegan Brownies

 I’ve tried using the super-cheap (low quality) chocolate and it just didn’t work the same.
 It created an oily mess at the bottom of the pan which I can only describe as chocolate lava, and the brownies tasted too sickly sweet.

-So if you can, go for the one of the brands I mentioned above or try to get something similar.
+So if you can, go for the one of the brands I mentioned above or try to get something very similar.

-Why Vegan Butter and Not Oil?
+Why Dairy-Free Butter and Not Oil?

 I also really love the “buttery” flavour that you get.
 When using coconut oil or vegetable oil, I find the taste to be either too bland or too overpowering.
 So vegan butter it is!

-How To Make Vegan Brownies
+How To Make Chewy Vegan Brownies

 Step 1: